Ask the Experts - Preserve® CA

 - M2 Standard for Inspection of Wood Products Treated with Preservatives

 - M4 Standard for Care of Preservative-Treated Wood Products

-- Preserve ACQ and CA-C meet the AWPA Standards mandated in sections 2303.1.8 and 2304.11.2 of the International Building Code (IBC),and sections 2303.1.8 and 2304.11.2 of the current California Building Code.
+- Preserve CA-C meets the AWPA Standards mandated in sections 2303.1.8 and 2304.11.2 of the International Building Code (IBC),and sections 2303.1.8 and 2304.11.2 of the current California Building Code.

 - Numerous field studies and decades of commercial use have shown that material treated to the AWPA standards will provide wood structures with proper protection from rot and termite attack.
-An ICC ESR would yield no additional or different use information than what is currently available for Preserve ACQ and CA-C wood treated to AWPA standards.
+An ICC ESR would yield no additional or different use information than what is currently available for Preserve CA-C wood treated to AWPA standards.